jfuhrer/black-dashboard-django/README.md

 $ # Access the web app in browser: http://127.0.0.1:8000/
 ```

-> Note: To use the app, please access the registration page and create a new user.
-After authentication, the app will unlock the private pages.

 <br />

 ## Template Documentation
-The documentation for the **Black Dashboard Django Template**is hosted at their [website](https://demos.creative-tim.com/black-dashboard-django/docs/1.0/getting-started/getting-started-django.html).
+The documentation for the template used **Black Dashboard Django** is hosted at their [website](https://demos.creative-tim.com/black-dashboard-django/docs/1.0/getting-started/getting-started-django.html).

 <br />